Looking at this building, it looks harmless enough…

 The Crypt also houses some important citizens of the 17th and 18th Centuries.

 Located in the basement of the Capuchin Monastery in the historical centre of Brno, it attracts thousands of visitors each year from around the world.

-The dry air currents and composition of the topsoil gradually preserved the bodies where they lay today.
-What happened is incredible as you can see in the images.
+The topsoil’s dry air currents and composition gradually preserved the bodies where they lay today.
+What happened is incredible, as you can see in the images.
 Twenty-four of the monks are arranged in rows, perfectly preserved.

-Still clad in their Capuchin robed, some are clutching a crucifix and others draped with rosaries.
+Still clad in their Capuchin robes, some are clutching a crucifix, and others are draped with rosaries.

-Most of them rest peacefully, but others have fear or sorrow etched into their papery features and a guide informs that because things like coma or paralysis, some may not have even been dead when they were buried.
+Most of them rest peacefully, but others have fear or sorrow etched into their papery features, and a guide informs that because of things like coma or paralysis, some may not have even been dead when they were buried.